JoWilks25/food-expiry-tracking/README.md

 - Add Ate & Wasted Filter (UI & Logic)

 ## IN PROGRESS
-- Add Notifications (hardcoded day before etc)
+- Add Notifications (hardcoded day before and on day of? etc)
+  - Batch all items by expiry date, and make combined notification

 ### TODO
 - Add upload button for receipt pdfs (UI & Logic)